NORTH AMERICAN AND EUROPEAN MANUFACTURERS' PURCHASING DECLINES AGAIN IN DECEMBER, SIGNALING SLOWER CONDITIONS HEADING INTO 2026: GEP GLOBAL SUPPLY CHAIN VOLATILITY INDEX

 DECEMBER 2025 REGIONAL KEY FINDINGS

-- ASIA: Index dipped slightly to -0.20, from -0.16, but factories' purchases of inputs show greater resilience than elsewhere, owing to growth in South Korea, Vietnam and Taiwan, and steady buying volumes in China.
+- ASIA: Index dipped slightly to -0.20, from -0.16, but factories' purchases of inputs show greater resilience than elsewhere, owing to growth in South Korea, Vietnam and Taiwan region, and steady buying volumes in mainland China.

 - NORTH AMERICA: Index at -0.37, indicating underused capacity at North America's suppliers.
 Purchasing activity weakened further and was the most subdued by region in December.